frazer-rbsn/orderedset/README.md

 `OrderedSet` implements many of the common collection functions, such as `compactMap(:_)`, `filter(:_)` and `shuffled(:_)`.
 These will return a new `OrderedSet` instead of an array where possible.
-`OrderedSet` is static -- it has no operations that can modify the collection.

 ```swift
 let s = OrderedSet(["john", "sally", "bob", "alice"])